bilalvis01/bs-material-ui/packages/bs-material-ui-icons/README.md

 | iconNames | List of generated icons. | 'all' \| array(materialIcons) | \[\] |
 | outputDir | The location of generated icons. | string | './mui-icons' |

+note: set iconNames to 'all' is discourage because the number of the generated icons are more than 5000 and it's will affect to build performance.

 ## Documentation

 WIP